rolandtoth/AdminOnSteroids/README.md

 - **Save on ctrl+s**: save current page, even from within CKEditor.
 Works on various pages, eg. when editing Templates, Fieds, Roles, etc. Also disables the default browser Save as dialog even if there's no submit button on the page.
 - **Add long-click and ctrl+click actions to breadcrumbs**: if enabled, long-click on a breadcrumb item will open the corresponding front-end page in a new tab/window, and holding the Ctrl key when clicking on them will navigate to their edit screen.
 - **Focus search on alt+d**: focuses the top search field on alt+d hotkey.
 Use ESC to remove focus.
+- **Remove notices on first ESC keypress**: if the very first keypress when a page loads in the admin is ESC, it will remove system notice messages (if any).
+This is a quick way to close them without clicking on the notice close button.

 *Overlay and flashing save icon after hitting ctrl+s:*